ANRGUSC/covid19_risk_estimation/README.md

 # COVID-19 Risk Estimation for L.A.
 County using a Bayesian Time-varying SIR-model

-This repository presents a rigorous hybrid model-and-data-driven Bayesian approach to risk scoring that yields a simplified color-coded risk level for each community.
+This repository presents a rigorous hybrid model-and-data-driven Bayesian approach to risk scoring that yields a simplified color-coded risk level for each community in the city of Los Angeles.
 The risk score corresponds to the probability of someone currently healthy getting infected with COVID-19 in the near future.
+It is currently being used by the City of Los Angeles to help mitigate the spread of Covid-19 throughout the county.
+The model can also be used in similar fashion by other cities.

 ## Data Source